WHERE WOULD WE EAT AND DRINK? (In

 A new restaurant that just opened in September 2017 and we

 are all so excited!
 Well respected Seattle restauranteurs

 have transformed the old Sweet Laurette's spot into a fine

-dinner and brunch along with a multi-course chef's tasting
+and brunch along with a multi-course chef's tasting menu.

-menu.
-They plan to feature the bounty of the Olympic Peninsula
+They feature the bounty of the Olympic Peninsula like shellfish,

-like shellfish cider and the bounty from local farms.
+cider and much more from the local farms.